phu004/django_part_four/README.md

 ```
 </details>

-Then Modify the "content" block to list all the items in the ToDoList in a similar way to how "todolist" is listed in "home.html" . (hint: use "item_set.all" to get items from a ToDoList object)
+Then Modify the "content" block to list all the items in the ToDoList in a similar way to how "todolist" is listed in "home.html" .
+(Hint: use "item_set.all" to get items from a ToDoList object)

 <details>
   <summary>Click for solution</summary>